Master of International Business

 Entry requirements - specific

-- A graduate certificate in a business discipline + 5 years minimum relevant work experience; or
+- Graduate certificate in same discipline and 5 years relevant work experience

 IELTS / English language requirements